webOSArchive/webos-docs/docs/pinbypass.md

 # PIN Bypass

 If you stumble upon a Touchpad with a screen lock, but don't know the PIN, this process describes how to unlock the device.
-Do not use this procedure maliciously (but also: do not store anything sensitive on unsupported devices, that haven't been patched for more than a decade!!)
+Do not use this procedure maliciously (but also: do not store anything sensitive on unsupported devices that haven't been patched for more than a decade!!)

 ## Enable Developer Mode